will123195/restable/README.md

 }
 ```

-Oh no!
-This won't work if we call it directly from the server-side because there is no `req` object.
-Unless we specify it like this:
+But oh no!
+This won't work if we call it from the server-side without a `req` object.
+Don't worry, we can specify `req` like this:

-GET /my-books.html
+##### GET /my-books.html
 ```js
 app.get('/my-books.html', function (req, res) {
   api.get('my/books', {